Public Records & Services in Kimball

 Criminal Records

 The criminal records system in Brule County covers a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Brule County Sheriff's Office and the South Dakota Unified Judicial System maintain these records.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 These checks are essential for employment, housing, and other legal purposes, offering a detailed account of an individual's criminal history within the state.

 Vital Records